872657-AnupamDatta/PracticeDotNet/Linqs/Notes.md

 **ElementAt** : Returns the element at a specified index in a collection.

+It returns ```OutOfRange``` argument run-time exception, if the index is greater than or equal to the number of elements in the collection.
+It throws same exception if the list is empty.

 **ElementAtOrDefault** : Returns the element at a specified index in a collection or a default value if the index is out of range.

+We won't get any run-time exception if the collection is empty in this case.

 [It is advisable to use ElementAtOrDefault() to safaguard from Run Time exception]